Franjo7/Code-Camp-App/README.md

 # Code Camp Application

-The **Code Camp Application** simplifies the registration process for users eager to participate in globalsoft's Code Camp workshops.
-Crafted with a modern and user-friendly design, the application offers a seamless experience for users, administrators, and professors.
+The **Code Camp Application** streamlines the registration process for users eager to participate in globalsoft's Code Camp workshops.
+Crafted with a modern and user-friendly design, it ensures a seamless experience for users, administrators, and professors.
+Developed as part of an internship program at [globalsoft](https://www.globalsoft.co/), the application will also serve as a project for a Master's thesis of the authors.

----

 &nbsp;